 We work to protect the natural value of the Great Ocean Road

 The protection of the Great Ocean Road coastal environment is our highest priority.
-Our conservation team works closely with dedicated environmental volunteers to actively protect and enhance the native biodiversity along the Great Ocean Road.
+We work closely with dedicated environmental volunteers to actively protect and enhance the native biodiversity along the Great Ocean Road.
 Find out more about our conservation program here.

 The Anglesea Family, Torquay Foreshore and Lorne Foreshore Caravan Parks generate the majority of our revenue.
-We are the single largest accommodation provider on the Great Ocean Road with 500,000 visitor nights annually.
+We are the single largest accommodation provider on the Great Ocean Road with over 525,000 visitor nights annually.
 All funds raised through our commercial endeavours are reinvested back into the coast.

-We manage critical coastal and visitor infrastructure from the Port of Lorne, through to Fishermans Beach in Torquay.
+We manage critical coastal and visitor infrastructure from the Port of Lorne, through to Point Impossible in Torquay.
 We build, maintain and upgrade facilities including toilet amenities, beach access points, car parks and boat ramps.
-Our outdoor rangers ensure the safety and enjoyment of coastal users, through leading beach clean ups, facility maintenance, and waste management.
+We ensure the safety and enjoyment of coastal users, through leading beach clean ups, facility maintenance and waste management.
 See the latest projects on the coast here.

 We educate the next generation of coastal protectors through our award-winning education program, equipping participants with the knowledge and skills to understand, respect and protect our coastal surroundings.
 We create positive relationships with a range of coastal users to help spread important environmental messages and build awareness of coastal values.
 Find out about our education program here.

-We engage, consult and partner with a wide range of coastal stakeholders, including Traditional Owner groups, to achieve the best possible outcomes for the coast.
-We permit and support over 150 events annually that contribute sustainably to the local community and economy.
+We engage and partner with a wide range of coastal users and stakeholders to achieve the best possible outcomes for the coast and the community.
+We work with local communities, volunteers, Traditional Owner groups and partner agencies to protect the natural and cultural values of the coast and communicate shared stories, goals and priorities.
 Read the latest media releases here.